simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 To mitigate these risks, it is recommended to implement **encryption** when using eSATA for data storage.
 Encrypting data before transferring it to an eSATA device adds an extra layer of protection, ensuring that even if the device is lost or stolen, the data remains secure.

-Additionally, it is advisable to regularly **backup** data stored on eSATA devices to the cloud.
+Also, it is advisable to regularly **backup** data stored on eSATA devices to the cloud.
 This provides an additional level of redundancy and ensures that data remains accessible even in the event of hardware failure or loss.

 Wrapping up, while eSATA offers high-speed and reliable data transfer, it is important to consider the security implications in the context of the rise of cloud storage.
 Implementing encryption and regularly backing up data to the cloud can help mitigate potential risks and ensure the security and accessibility of data.